TSnake41/raylib-lua/README.md

 change which Lua interpreter is used to one your system supports.
 You can specify the interpreter with the `LUA` variable.

-If you need to update raylib binding, there are few tasks to do :
+If you need to update the raylib binding, there are a few tasks you will need to do:
- - update `tools/api.h` functions signatures, keep file clean with exactly one function per line.
+ - Update the `tools/api.h` function signatures.
+Keep the file clean, with exactly one function per line.
- - update struct definitions in `src/raylib.lua`
+ - Update the struct definitions in `src/raylib.lua`.

 ### Loading embedded ressources